Spurs vs. Timberwolves odds, prediction, time: 2026 NBA playoff picks, Game 3 best bets from proven model

 After 10,000 simulations of Spurs vs. Timberwolves, SportsLine's model is going Under on the total (216.5).
 The Under has hit in five of the last seven San Antonio games, and in four of the last six Minnesota games.
 The Under has also hit in 30 of the last 44 Timberwolves home games.
 The Under has also hit in 25 of the last 45 Spurs road games, with one push.

 The SportsLine model is projecting the Spurs to have just three players scoring 15 points or more, led by Victor Wembanyama's 23.3 points.
-Edwards, if he's able to go, is projected to lead the Timberwolves with 20.5 points scored, as only two Minnesota players will score 14 points or more.
-The teams are projected to combine for 212 total points as the Under hits in 59% of simulations, making it a great selection for anybody targeting NBA parlay betting.
+Edwards is projected to lead the Timberwolves with 20.5 points scored, as only two Minnesota players will score 14 points or more.
+The teams are projected to combine for 211 total points as the Under hits in 59% of simulations, making it a great selection for anybody targeting NBA parlay betting.
 See the Spurs vs. Timberwolves spread pick at SportsLine, and you can bet the Under in Spurs vs. Timberwolves at FanDuel here:

 How to make Spurs vs. Timberwolves picks